 When a software license arrangement includes services to provide significant modification or customization of software, those services are considered essential to the functionality of the software and are not considered to be separable from the software.
 Accounting for such services delivered over time is referred to as contract accounting.
 Under contract accounting, we generally use the percentage-of-completion method.
 Under the percentage-of-completion method, we record revenue for the software license fee and services over the development and implementation period, with the percentage of completion generally measured by the percentage of labor hours incurred to-date to estimated total labor hours for each contract.
-Estimated total labor hours for each contract accounting, estimates of total revenue and profitability under the contract consider amounts due under extended payment terms.
+Estimated total labor hours for each contract are based on the project scope, complexity, skill level requirements, and similarities with other projects of similar size and scope.
+For those contracts subject to contract accounting, estimates of total revenue and profitability under the contract consider amounts due under extended payment terms.
 We recognize revenue under these arrangements based on the lesser of payments that become due or the revenue calculated under the percentage-of-completion method based on progress toward completion in a given reporting period.
 For arrangements where we believe it is assured that no loss will be incurred under the arrangement and fair value for maintenance services does not exist, all revenue is deferred until services are completed.